An Empirical Study of Validating Synthetic Data for Text-Based Person Retrieval: Introduction

 \section{Introduction}

-Text-Based Person Retrieval (TBPR)~\cite{li2017person} aims to identify a specific individual from a gallery of person images based on a textual description.
-With its wide range of potential applications, including missing person tracking and social media analysis, TBPR is experiencing significant advancements in research~\cite{cao2024empirical,li2024adaptive,jiang2023cross}.
-Nevertheless, current research paradigm necessitates a substantial collection of real-world person images along with manual textual annotations to train models (Fig.~\ref{fig1} (a)), posing significant challenges related to privacy concern regarding person images and labor-intensive process required for text annotations.
+Text-Based Person Retrieval (TBPR)~\cite{li2017person} aims to identify a specific individual from a gallery of person images given a textual description.
+With its wide range of potential applications, from missing person tracking to social media analysis, TBPR is experiencing rapid research progress~\cite{cao2024empirical,li2024adaptive,jiang2023cross,lu2025prompt,cao2025multilingual}.
+Nevertheless, current research paradigm necessitates a substantial collection of real-world person images along with manual textual annotations to train models (Fig.~\ref{fig1} (a)), posing significant challenges related to privacy concern regarding person images and labor-intensive process required for textual annotations.

-Recent advancements in generative Artificial Intelligence (AI) models~\cite{yang2024qwen2,rombach2022high,bai2023qwen} have resulted in significant success in synthesizing high-quality data, revolutionizing various fields~\cite{he2022synthetic,dunlap2023using,tian2024stablerep}.
-This success raises the question: \emph{is synthetic data from generative AI models ready for TBPR task?} There have been a few pioneering efforts~\cite{song2024diverse,wu2023contrastive,yang2023towards,tan2024harnessing,shao2023unified} at exploring synthetic data from generative AI models to enhance TBPR performance (Fig.~\ref{fig1} (b)).
-Wu~\emph{et al.}~\cite{wu2023contrastive} and Song~\emph{et al.}~\cite{song2024diverse} proposed using generative AI models to enhance the diversity of original real data to improve TBPR training.
-Tan~\emph{et al.}~\cite{tan2024harnessing} and Shao~\emph{et al.}~\cite{shao2023unified} leveraged the large-scale person dataset LUPerson~\cite{fu2021unsupervised} as image source to generate corresponding texts, thereby constructing pre-training TBPR dataset.
-In contrast, Yang \emph{et al.}~\cite{yang2023towards} introduced a completely virtual pre-training dataset, where person data is generated using an off-the-shelf diffusion model and a multimodal large language model based on the original textual annotations.
+Recent advances in generative Artificial Intelligence (AI) models~\cite{yang2024qwen2,rombach2022high,bai2023qwen} have resulted in significant success in synthesizing high-quality data, revolutionizing various fields~\cite{he2022synthetic,dunlap2023using,tian2024stablerep}.
+This success raises the question: \emph{is synthetic data from generative AI models ready for TBPR task?} There have been a few pioneering efforts~\cite{song2024diverse,wu2023contrastive,yang2023towards,tan2024harnessing,shao2023unified,zuo2024plip,jiang2025modeling} at exploring synthetic data from generative AI models to enhance TBPR performance (Fig.~\ref{fig1} (b)).
+Wu~\emph{et al.}~\cite{wu2023contrastive} and Song~\emph{et al.}~\cite{song2024diverse} used generative AI to enhance real-data diversity for improved TBPR training.
+Several works~\cite{tan2024harnessing,shao2023unified,zuo2024plip,jiang2025modeling} leveraged the large-scale real person dataset as image source to generate corresponding texts, thereby constructing pre-training TBPR dataset.
+In contrast, Yang \emph{et al.}~\cite{yang2023towards} introduced a fully virtual pre-training dataset, with person images generated by an off-the-shelf diffusion model and a multimodal large language model from original textual annotations.